 I already have the name chosen for my little hole-in-the wall, but I can’t share that because I’m superstitious and I fear if I share it, it will jinx the dream.

 If you’ve been with me a while, you know I play tug-of-war with my ties to the north, south, east, and west.
-Sometimes it feels like less of tug-of-war and more like being quartered, but that’s nearly here nor there.
+Sometimes it feels like less of tug-of-war and more like being quartered, but that’s neither here nor there.
 When I’m missing one place, I connect with it through the food I make in my kitchen.
 This sandwich is a mash-up of several of my favorite places, particularly the effervescent, sweet honeycrisp apples from the north and the sharp, creamy pimento cheese from the south.

 Smokey, thick-cut bacon, a generous amount of bitter baby kale, and a healthy smear of poppy whole grain mustard (I just made up the word poppy as an adjective– as in, the mustard seeds pop in your mouth as you chew) make one of the most perfect, simply complex sandwiches you will ever eat.